 Shawn (to Gus): Someone needs to hold the sanity bag in this partnership.
 And, frankly, I miss the days when it used to be you!

 - In Doctor Who, the characters seem to be playing a constant game of hot potato with their Sanity Ball.
-Sometimes the Doctor, sometimes a companion, sometimes a companion's family member, currently, Rory seems to be holding it the most.
+Sometimes the Doctor, sometimes a companion, sometimes a companion's family member.
+Rory, Matt Smith's companion, gets points for holding onto it for so long he almost becomes an Only Sane Man.
+Word of God says he needs to be this actively or else he'll get sucked into life with the Doctor like Amy.

 - Fringe: Tossed around quite frequently, as everyone has a slightly different theory on where to draw the line between the very, very strange and the just plain impossible.